 Discrimination based on factors irrelevant to admission, employment, or program participation violates the University's principles.
 In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to programs on the basis of individual merit.
-The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, disability, veteran status, genetic information or other protected classes under the law.
+The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, veteran status, genetic information or other protected classes under the law.
 Such discrimination is unlawful.